DeepaGheewala/Credit_Risk_Analysis/README.md

 In the above summary we notice:
 * **Accuraccy Score** is 78%, which may likely reliable model to go for.
-* **Precesion** for Low risk is 100% which is good (means for low risk the predication is perfect), however Precision for **High Risk** loans(which is more important) is just 3% (means only 3% of data is correctly predicated.).This is little better compared to other models for High Risk loans.
+* **Precesion** for Low risk is 100% which is good (means for low risk the predication is perfect), however Precision for **High Risk** loans is just 3% (means only 3% of data is correctly predicated.).This is little better compared to other models for High Risk loans.
 However, we would like to have more precision.
 * **Recall** for High risk 70%. (means 70% of the high risk loans were predicted as low risk.)
 * **F1 score** is very low for High Risk loans ie 6% (Harmonic Mean being low means precision and recall are too apart.)
 The performance of this model is low but better than previous models.